 What are Penny Stocks?

-In India, penny stocks are defined as scrips that are trading below ₹10.
+In India, penny stocks are defined as scrips trading below ₹10.
 They are known to have low liquidity and high volatility.
 They can give investors high profits, but their stock price movements tend to be difficult to predict.
-Therefore, penny stock investments are often considered speculative in nature.
+Therefore, penny stock investments are often considered speculative.

 Penny stocks are frequently used in fraudulent activities, like pump and dump schemes, where the stock prices are manipulated.